 So even though instances of this unique element of the real estate world have decreased, flipping is still a viable place to spend your money…and to advise your clients to do the same.

-Before you get too excited, take a look at how to flip a property the legal way.
+Before you get too excited, take a look at how to flip a real estate property the legal way.

 Then decide if it’s something you want to embark on.
 Good flippers need a qualified and well-trained team to handle the gamut of flipping issues and any other “surprises” that might crop up when the renovation gets under way.
 Be prepared to dig into your pocket a little deeper, and the best way to estimate your reno costs is to do your homework on the neighborhood your property is located.
 Compare the comps similar to yours and gather as much information as possible before you begin: can you walk the home, determine the extent of rehab needed, have your project manager assess right alongside you?
 If you are able to formulate an idea of costs, and balance those costs against your projected profit, you can make a more informed decision if this is the house for you to flip.